datagrains/csv_etl_pipeline/README.md

 ## Logging

 The pipeline includes a logging mechanism that captures critical information during execution.
-Logs are stored locally and can be configured to be sent to cloud storage or a centralized logging service.
+Logs are stored locally and can be configured to be sent to cloud storage or a centralised logging service.

 ## License